stephanie0404/Brainhack-school-project/README.md

 ### Tools we learnt during this project

- * **MNE Python** We learnt how to filter raw EEG data during the preprocessing stage, as well as how to import EEG data even if not in a recognised standard raw format.
+ * **MNE Python**: We learnt how to filter raw EEG data during the preprocessing stage, as well as how to import EEG data even if not in a recognised standard raw format.
- * **Github workflow-** We got well-acquainted with using Git via the Bash terminal, and also some related tools like Datalad and Git LFS (Large File System).
+ * **Github workflow**: We got well-acquainted with using Git via the Bash terminal, and also some related tools like Datalad and Git LFS (Large File System).
- * **Bash Terminal** We gained a good understanding of how to use the Bast erminal in lieu of File Explorer (Windows)/Finder (Mac).
+ * **Bash Terminal**: We gained a good understanding of how to use the Bast erminal in lieu of File Explorer (Windows)/Finder (Mac).

 ### Results